stencilproject/Stencil/docs/builtins.rst

 ~~~~~~~~~~~~~

 The uppercase filter allows you to transform a string to uppercase.
 For example, `Stencil` to `STENCIL`.
-Can be applied to array of string to change each string.
+Can be applied to array of strings to change each string.

 .. code-block:: html+django